Currencycloud nabs $80M from Visa, World Bank Group and more for cross-border payment APIs – TechCrunch

 This round, a Series E, has a number of heavy hitters among the startup’s new strategic investors.
 They include Visa, the World Bank Group’s International Finance Corporation, French bank BNP Paribas, the SBI Group (the Japanese giant that was once a part, but now independent, of SoftBank) and Thailand’s Siam Commercial Bank.
 With that, Laven said that Asia will be a big focus for Currencycloud in the year ahead, with a new office in Singapore to tap into providing money-transfer APIs to businesses in the region.

 At least one of its newest investors, Visa, is also integrating Currencycloud’s services into its own.
-Existing investors Sapphire Ventures, Notion Capital, GV (formerly known as Google Ventures, which led its Series D), Accomplice, and Anthemis are also participating.
+Existing investors Sapphire Ventures, Notion Capital, GV (formerly known as Google Ventures, which led its Series D), Accomplice and Anthemis are also participating.

-As for the valuation, Laven said it was not being disclosed but he confirmed that the pre-money amount was higher than when it previously raised.
+As for the valuation, Laven said it was not being disclosed — not the focus for the company at the moment, building is — but he confirmed that the pre-money amount was higher than when it previously raised.
+Reliable sources have confirmed to us that it’s actually around the half-billion dollar mark.

+This is a huge leap for the company.
 For some context, we first reported the news that Currencycloud was raising last summer, and at the time, when it had closed about $40 million of the funding, PitchBook estimated the pre-money valuation at $114 million and post-money at $184 million.
-That would imply that this Series E puts the London-based startup’s valuation at around $220 million (and took somewhat longer to close than originally planned).
+That would imply that this Series E puts the London-based startup’s valuation at around $220 million (and took somewhat longer to close than originally planned), although it has had a much bigger leap, it seems, in part because of its growth.
 To date, Currencycloud has raised $140 million.

 The startup has been around since 2012 and was early to identify the opportunity in the money-transfer market.

 The trend of globalisation in the world economy has led to a sharp rise in the pace of remittances, helped by the expansion of the internet and smartphone usage — which has spelled opportunity for companies leveraging the latter to enter the market.
-And in terms of the companies providing money-transfer services, while there are some notable legacy names like Western Union and Moneygram, by and large it’s a fragmented market — leaving an opportunity for many more hopefuls to get involved.
+And in terms of the companies providing money-transfer services, while there are some notable legacy names like Western Union and MoneyGram, by and large it’s a fragmented market — leaving an opportunity for many more hopefuls to get involved.

 But on top of all that, the system is largely expensive and inefficient — meaning there was a lucrative opportunity for a company to come along and provide an easy way to plug into the rails — say, by way of APIs — to build these services (not unlike what companies like Adyen or Stripe have done for e-commerce payments).